paternity law

-Are you legally the father if you weren’t married to the mom?
-Most fathers don’t realize that if they were not married to the mother of their child, they have no legal rights as a parent.
+Are you legally the father if you aren’t married to the mom?
+Most fathers don’t realize that if they are not married to the mother of their child, they have no legal rights as a parent.
 (Yet.)

-How Do I Attain My Child Custody Rights?
+Do I Need A Paternity Test To Have Child Custody Rights?

-Paternity for the unmarried father can only be proven through DNA testing or demonstrated through the existence of a Paternity Affidavit.
+A married man is generally assumed to be the father.
+For an unmarried father, it can be proven through DNA testing or demonstrated through the existence of a Paternity Affidavit.

 Proving Paternity